folio-org/okapi/doc/guide.md

 ### Enabling a module for a tenant

 There is still one step before we can use our modules.
-We need to tell which tenants have which modules enabled.
+We need to specify which tenants have which modules enabled.
 For our own library we enable the sample module, without enabling the auth module.